nodef/nvgraph.sh/README.md

 This is for running **nvGraph** functions right from the CLI with graphs in MatrixMarket format (.mtx) directly.
 It just needs a x86_64 linux machine with NVIDIA GPU drivers installed.
 Execution time, along with the results can be saved in JSON/YAML file.
+The [executable code] is written in C++.
 You can install this with `npm install -g nvgraph.sh`.

 > Stability: Experimental.